Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-2-Formative-Assignment/README.md

 The code design is summarised in the class diagram below.

 The `App_Window` class inherits from the `ctk.CTk` class, which provides the foundational GUI window functionality.
 This inheritance allows `App_Window` to use and extend the methods and attributes of `ctk.CTk` to create a customised application window with specific features.
+All the other classes are placed inside this class.

 The `Frame` and `Table` class inherits from the `ctk.CTkFrame` class, which provides foundational responsive component functionality.
 This inheritance allows `Frame` and `Table` to be placed inside themselves in order to create a reponsive app. `Frame` is extended with flaxible layout and colour option and `Table` is extended with an interactive tkinter table.